rock-core/tools-roby/README.txt

    an overview of features that have not been presented in the first five tutorials.

+== License

+  Copyright 2006-2007, LAAS/CNRS <openrobots@laas.fr>
+  Copyright 2006-2008, Sylvain Joyeux <sylvain.joyeux@m4x.org>
+  Copyright 2008 DFKI <robotik-bremen@dfki.de>

+This work is licensed under the CeCiLL-B license, which is a free software license with the same spirit than the BSD license.
+See License.txt for details, and License-fr.txt for the french version.

+== Plugins

-== Core plugins
+=== Core plugins

-Two plugins are shipped with the Roby core: fault_injection[../plugins/fault_injection/index.html] and subsystems[../plugins/subsystems/index.html].
+Two plugins are shipped with the Roby core:

+fault_injection[link:../plugins/fault_injection/index.html] and
+subsystems[link:../plugins/subsystems/index.html].
 See their respective documentation for description and usage.

 Roby::Application#using(plugin_name) must be calledallows to enable the